kuanb/kuanb.github.io/_posts/2019-11-26-map-vs-flatmap.md

 # on that as we did with map before
 list_opt = [list_3]

-list_5 = flatmap_ex(list_opt, lambda x: [flatmap_ex(y, lambda z: z + 100) for y in x])
+list_5 = flatmap_ex(list_opt, lambda x: [flatmap_ex(y, lambda z: [z + 100]) for y in x])
-# [101, 102, None, 104]
+# [[101], [102], [None], [104]]
 {% endhighlight %}

+In a more functional pattern, the Option itself would have various subclasses and you would want to potentially recast the option type.
+In this example, we just have one Option type represented by the bracketed integer value, but in a more complete implementation, this FlatMap would allow you to control what type of Option is returned such that Option type A would not just return another Option type A but could be converted in a FlatMap operation to return an alternative Option, say Option type B.

 ### Conclusion

 I hope this simple example helps explain the difference between Map and FlatMap.
-In some instances, relying on "raw" outputs (outputs based on the values associated with the processed Options rather than an Option representation of that) can be desired whereas, in other instances, it might be more useful to rely on the mapped output's Option result.
+In some instances, controlling Option type on outputs can be desired whereas, in other instances, it might be more useful to rely on the mapped output's preceding, default Option type.